-When you "kill the application with -9" or "kill without option" or "Ctrl+c" the kernel will change to auto ack the sWatchDog.
+When you kill the application with -9 or kill without any option or kill with a Ctrl+c, the kernel will auto acknowledge the Watch Dog.

-When your application enables the sWatchDog and does not ack, your application may have a logical error, or your application has made a core dump.
-The kernel will not change to auto ack.
+When your application enables the Watch Dog and does not acknowledge it, your application may have a logical error, or your application has made a core dump.
+The kernel will not auto acknowledge this.
 This can cause a serious problem, causing your system to reboot again and again.